What Is Amazon ECR and How to Push a Docker Image to It

 }

-Step 1: Create an ECR Repository
+Step 1: Create the ECR Repository

 aws ecr create-repository \